Kishore-Elangovan/Friend-CRUD/README.md

 # Friend-CRUD
- A simple CRUD application built with GraphQL and Mongoose to model the data
+ A simple CRUD application built with GraphQL and Mongoose to model the data.

 ## Installation